xiix0/scam/README.md

-Executive ability is prominent in your make-up.
+Today is the first day of the rest of your life.